-Sunday Start:

-For each 91-day course, take in the following order:

-- Take the first pink tablet (0.15 mg of levonorgestrel and 0.03 mg ethinyl estradiol) on the first Sunday after the onset of menstruation.
-If menstruation begins on a Sunday, take the tablet on that day.
-Due to the potential risk of becoming pregnant, use additional non-hormonal contraception (such as condoms or spermicide) for the first 7 days of treatment. - Take subsequent pink tablets once daily at the same time each day for a total of 84 days. - Take one white tablet (inert) daily for the following 7 days and at the same time of day that active tablets were taken.
-A scheduled period should occur during the 7 days that the white tablets are taken. - Begin the next and all subsequent 91-day courses of levonorgestrel and ethinyl estradiol tablets without interruption on the same day of the week (Sunday) on which the patient began her first dose.
+Tablets Starting Levonorgestrel and ethinyl estradiol tablets ets Sunday Start: in females with no current use of hormonal For each 91-day course, take in the following order: contraception (Sunday Start) • Take the first pink tablet (0.15 mg of levonorgestrel and 0.03 mg ethinyl estradiol) on Important: the first Sunday after the onset of menstruation.
+If Consider the possibility of ovulation and conception menstruation begins on a Sunday, take the tablet prior to initiation of this product. on that day.
+Due to the potential risk of becoming pregnant, use additional non- Tablet Color: hormonal contraception (such as condoms or • Levonorgestrel and ethinyl estradiol active tablets spermicide) for the first 7 days of treatment. are pink (Day 1 to Day 84). • Take subsequent pink tablets once daily at the • Levonorgestrel and ethinyl estradiol inactive tablets same time each day for a total of 84 days. are white (Day 85 to Day 91). • Take one white tablet (inert) daily for the following 7 days and at the same time of day that active tablets were taken.
+A scheduled period should occur during the 7 days that the white tablets are taken. • Begin the next and all subsequent 91-day courses of levonorgestrel and ethinyl estradiol tablets without interruption on the same day of the week (Sunday) on which the patient began her first dose.
 Follow the same schedule as the initial 91-day course: a pink tablet once a day for 84 days, and a white tablet once a day for 7 days.
 If the patient does not immediately start her next pill pack, instruct her to protect herself from pregnancy by using a non-hormonal back-up method of contraception until she has taken a pink tablet daily for 7 consecutive days.

 Switching from another contraceptive method to levonorgestrel and ethinyl estradiol tablets Start levonorgestrel and ethinyl estradiol tablets: Another oral contraceptive On the day when the new pack of the previous COC would have been started Transdermal patch • On the day when the next application would have been scheduled.
-Vaginal ring • On the day when the next insertion would have been scheduled. • Injection • On the day when the next injection would have been scheduled.
-Intrauterine contraceptive (IUD) On the day of removal.
-If the IUD is not removed on first day of the patient's menstrual cycle, additional non-hormonal contraception (such as condoms or spermicide) is needed for the first seven days of the first 91-day course.
-Implant On the day of removal.
+Vaginal ring • On the day when the next insertion would have been scheduled. • Injection • On the day when the next injection would have been scheduled. • Intrauterine contraceptive (IUD) On the day of removal.
+If the IUD is not removed on first day of the patient's menstrual cycle, additional non-hormonal contraception (such as condoms or spermicide) is needed for the first seven days of the first 91-day course. • Implant • On the day of removal.